Attacks on Approximate Caches in Text-to-Image Diffusion Models: Remote Covert Channel

 \subsubsection{Lifetime of Sender's Cache}

 We evaluate the lifetime of the sender’s cache entries, \ie{} how long an injected prompt remains cached before eviction.
-We follow the same setup as NIRVANA \cite{nirvana}, where a prompt is injected only if it does not hit any cache.
+We follow the same setup as NIRVANA \cite{nirvana}, where a prompt is injected only if it does not hit any cached prompt.
 We replay the trace in \diffusiondb{}-Large with 14M prompts according to the timestamps and use FLUX as the image generation model.
-We insert the sender's prompts once the approximate cache is full, and count the time and number of prompts the generation serves until eviction. \Cref{tab:conver-channel-lifespan-size} shows results under different cache size.
-As the cache size increases, the lifetime of injected caches also increases significantly.
+We insert the sender's prompts once the approximate cache is full, and count the time and number of requests the service received until eviction.

-\Cref{tab:conver-channel-lifespan-policy} shows the lifetime under three replacement policies: LCBFU and FIFO are the default replacement policies in prior approximate caching systems \cite{nirvana, xia2025modmefficientservingimage}; LRU is a popular replacement policy.
-We notice that LCBFU keeps the sender's caches for the longest time because it manages caches in a finer granularity, effectively allowing for more cache entries.
-LRU performs the eviction earliest, as the attacker's keywords barely received hits from normal users.
+\Cref{tab:conver-channel-lifespan-size} shows the lifetime under different cache sizes.
+As the cache size increases, the lifetime of injected cached prompts increases significantly. \Cref{tab:conver-channel-lifespan-policy} shows the lifetime under three replacement policies: LCBFU and FIFO are the default replacement policies in prior approximate caching systems \cite{nirvana, xia2025modmefficientservingimage}; LRU is a popular replacement policy.
+We observe that LCBFU retains the sender's prompts in the cache for the longest time because it manages caches in a finer granularity, effectively allowing for more cache entries.
+LRU evicts the sender's prompt earliest, as these keywords barely receive hits from normal users.
 Overall, the sender's prompts last in the cache for a long time (up to 44 hours), making the channel stealthy.